ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network-Part-1.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/drob?ref_src=twsrc%5Etfw">@drob</a> giving tips on live-tweeting a conference <a href="https://twitter.com/hashtag/rstatsnyc?src=hash&amp;ref_src=twsrc%5Etfw">#rstatsnyc</a> ✔️✔️✔️ <a href="https://t.co/VUx7aJy2D4">pic.twitter.com/VUx7aJy2D4</a></p>&mdash; Emily Zabor (@zabormetrics) <a href="https://twitter.com/zabormetrics/status/855518845779496961?ref_src=twsrc%5Etfw">April 21, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+I'll end this first post with a similar promise to my brother's: if you live tweet a talk or share a great data science research, let me know with a tweet and I'll retweet.
+Let's continue building a friendly, supportive community together.

 [1] A virtual, public (i.e. not a private message), brief hello is friendly.
-Virtual “You’re going to be at NY R conference, what hotel are you staying in, where are you eating, are you going to wear the same pink sweater you wore last year, because it is so #fetch” is not.
+Virtual “I see you're going to be at the NY R conference, what hotel are you staying in, where are you eating, are you going to wear the same pink sweater you wore last year, because it is so #fetch” is not.
 Harassment and stalking are serious and common problems.
 Keep messages to people you don't know professional; don't be this person:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Sometimes I get these creepy messages from fellow nerds (who I don’t know) who essentially say you fill this girlfriend shaped hole I have since you know computers and are “pretty”, you all realize that’s creepy af right?
 So why do it.</p>&mdash; jessie frazelle (@jessfraz) <a href="https://twitter.com/jessfraz/status/949263339271720960?ref_src=twsrc%5Etfw">January 5, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>